devopsdays/devopsdays-web/content/events/2019-ghent/program/patrick-debois.md

 - Decisions made in other departements impact devops and vice-versa
 - How to improve relationships/feedback beyond dev & ops
 - Optimize for the whole system , not just the part between dev and ops

+p.s. by other departements I don't mean devsecops , but parts like sales, marketing, legal, hr, finance ...
+To infinity and beyond !